icopy-site/awesome-cn/docs/awesome/awesome-ada.md

 - [ada-winrt](https://github.com/Alex-Gamper/Ada-WinRT) - Ada bindings for the Microsft WinRT Api.
 - [ada-win32](https://github.com/Alex-Gamper/Ada-Win32) - Ada bindings for the Microsoft Win32 Api.

+### Bindings to Other Languages
+- [tcl-ada-shell](https://github.com/simonjwright/tcladashell) - Tcl Ada SHell (Tash) is an Ada binding to Tcl/Tk.
+- [tashy](https://github.com/thindil/tashy) - Tashy is short from Tcl Ada SHell Younger.
+It is derivate of Tash, focused mostly on Tk binding.
+- [tashy2](https://github.com/thindil/tashy2) - Tashy2 is short from Tcl Ada SHell Younger.
+It is derivate of Tashy, and aims to be more idiomatic and uses a more permisive license.
+- [ada-lua](https://github.com/AdaCore/ada-lua) - Ada binding for Lua.
+- [coreland-lua-ada](https://github.com/io7m/coreland-lua-ada) - Ada bindings to the Lua language.

 ## Hardware and Embedded

 ### Frameworks